Because of things that are swirling—coronavirus and financial markets—I want to interrupt our series on finding our True Selves and go elsewhere.

 My great-grandfather’s house was large and white and two stories tall, with four fluted columns holding up an imposing embellished pediment.
 It gave the same impression as the Wizard of Oz house—as if it had fallen from the sky and landed in the wrong place, among a crowd of neighbors half its size.

-In 1929, if you had money in my great-grandfather’s bank—the only bank in Schuyler, Nebraska—you lost it.
+In 1929, if you had money in one of my great-grandfather’s three banks—you lost it.

 All of it.